etaoins/arret/README.md

 ### REPL

 The REPL provides an interactive environment for exploring Arret.
-It's supported as a first class concept in Arret; the REPL is just as powerful as the compiler.
+It's supported as a first class environment in Arret; the REPL is just as powerful as the compiler.

 ```text
 > cargo run repl